 - 1 ¾ cups powdered sugar

-- ½ tbsp grated lemon rind Again, a microplane grater works best to create fine zest
+- ½ tablespoon grated lemon rind Again, a microplane grater works best to create fine zest

 - Heat oven to 350 degrees F.